OwenCox Dance Group

 Owen/Cox Dance Group's mission is to create new music and dance collaborations, to present high-quality contemporary dance performances with live music, and to engage as wide an audience as possible through affordable live performance, education and outreach programs.

 Owen/Cox Dance Group is a 501(c)3 not for profit corporation.
 Donations made to Owen/Cox Dance Group are tax deductible to the extent allowed by law.
+Owen/Cox Dance Group is part of the Combined Federal Campaign, CFC #16312.

 Copyright 2014-2018 Owen/Cox Dance Group.
 All Rights Reserved.